Juan José Barros

-Juan José Barros Araujo (born 24 June 1989 in Barranquilla, Colombia) is a Peruvian footballer.
+Juan José Barros Araujo (born 24 June 1989 in Barranquilla, Colombia) is a Colombian-born Peruvian former footballer.

 Club career

 At the club level, Barros played for Coronel Bolognesi from 2006–2009.
 He helped Bolognesi win the 2007 Torneo Clausura.

+In 2012, Barros had a stint with Chilean club Cobreloa.

+His last club was Universidad Técnica de Cajamarca (UTC) in 2014.

 International career

 He also played six games for the Peru national under-20 football team and scored two goals.

+Personal life

+Born in Barranquilla, Colombia, Barros moved to Peru along with his family at the age of 8.
+He naturalized Peruvian at the age of 18.